 The Charter Schools Act - Where are we?

 A number of the stated purposes of the Colorado Charter Schools Act have already come to fruition.
 Specifically, charter schools in Colorado have increased the number of public school choices available for parents, students, and teachers.
 Fifty charter schools were operating in Colorado on September 1, 1997.
 By the 2018-2019 school year there were just over 250 charter schools.

 With intentional planning, a charter school can create a local education design that individualizes and customizes education to meet the needs of an increasingly diverse society.
 As academic standards become more rigorous and as the expectation that more students meet those standards increases, some may find need for time, resources, and instructional strategies to be utilized in new ways to enable more children to meet the higher standards.
-Charter schools often find capacity for implementing new educational strategies effectively because of the flexibilities available to them and because of locally-designed guiding documents that they can look to to inform their work.
+Charter schools often find capacity for implementing new educational strategies effectively because of the flexibilities available to them and because of locally-designed guiding documents that they can look to inform their work.

-Charter schools become another tool, an opportunity for districts in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
-Charter schools are being viewed as one of a district's educational options from which students and parents may choose.
-Charter schools are beginning to deliver an educational program that will assist school districts in meeting the academic content standards which have been set for a very diverse student population.
+Charter schools become another tool, an opportunity for authorizers in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
+Charter schools are being viewed as one educational option from which students and parents may choose.
+Charter schools are beginning to deliver an educational program that will assist school districts and CSI in meeting the academic content standards which have been set for a very diverse student population.

 Implementation of the Colorado Charter Schools Act will be an evolving process.
 Many questions will arise that are not specifically addressed by the law.
-Charter applicants, district staff, local boards of education, legislators, the State Board of Education, Colorado Department of Education staff, and others will need to work in partnership to find creative solutions to the questions and issues which will surface from time to time in fine tuning Colorado's Charter Schools Act.
+Charter applicants, district and authorizer staff, boards of education, legislators, the State Board of Education, Colorado Department of Education staff, and others will need to work in partnership to find creative solutions to the questions and issues which will surface from time to time in fine tuning Colorado's Charter Schools Act.

 Writing a Charter Application?